JetBrains/intellij-sdk-docs/topics/ui/components/tool_window.md

 category: Components
 ---

 A tool window is a pane inside the main IDE window.
 For information about tool windows, see [IntelliJ IDEA Web Help](https://www.jetbrains.com/help/idea/tool-windows.html).
-For information about implementing tool windows, see [IntelliJ Platform SDK DevGuide](https://jetbrains.org/intellij/sdk/docs/user_interface_components/tool_windows.html).
+For information about implementing tool windows, see [](tool_windows.md).

 <img src="../../../images/ui/tool_window/example.png"/>